coderefinery/github-without-command-line/_episodes/04-forking.md

 We will improve a simple website together.
 In this example we will find it advantageous to not create new branches so that we can preview the modified website on our forked repositories.

-For all other situations it is *always* advisable to first create a new branch on the fork before doing any modification and to regard upstream branches as read-only.
+For **all other situations** it is **always** advisable to first create a new branch on the fork before doing any modification and to regard upstream branches as read-only.
+In other words: always submit a pull requests from a new branch, never from the branch that you wish to modify, except if you wish to preview changes on `gh-pages` branch.

 Our plan: